 CHILLS THE NERVES

-A British study found that people who drank tea were able to de-stress (relax after a period of work or tension) more quickly than those who didn’t.
+A British study found that people who drank green tea were able to de-stress (relax after a period of work or tension) more quickly than those who didn’t.
 As well, during the study the tea drinkers – who drank black tea four times a day for six weeks – had lower levels of the stress hormone cortisol in their blood after a stressful event, compared with a control group who drank a placebo.

 HELPS YOUR HEART